 TikTok has surpassed Google and Facebook as the world’s most popular web domain

-The juggernaut media platform has been downloaded more than three billion times worldwide
+The juggernaut media platform has been downloaded more than 3 billion times worldwide

 According to statistics from Insider Intelligence, TikTok eclipsed every other major social media platform in time spent by adult users in the US in 2022

-Continue posting on your DMOs TikTok account via your personal device
+- Continue posting on your DMO’s TikTok account

 TikTok isn’t the only place where short-form video thrives